ono-midori/ono-midori.github.io/techs/zguide.md

 - Failover creates an interruption of service to applications, possibly lasting 10-30 seconds.
 If there is a real emergency, this is much better than total outage.
 But if recovery creates a further 10-30 second outage, it is better that this happens off-peak, when users have gone off the network.
 - When there is an emergency, the absolute first priority is certainty for those trying to fix things.
 Automatic recovery creates uncertainty for system administrators, who can no longer be sure which server is in charge without double-checking.
 - Automatic recovery can create situations where networks fail over and then recover, placing operators in the difficult position of analyzing what happened.
-There was an interruption of service, but the cause isn’t clear.
+There was an interruption of service, but the cause isn't clear.

 Having said this, the Binary Star pattern will fail back to the primary server if this is running (again) and the backup server fails.
 In fact, this is how we provoke recovery.